galperins4/core2_tbw/README.md

 ### 0.3
 - updated for Typescript and changes to dynamic fee location
-- Added support for Qcredit Core2
+- Added support for Qcredit, Ripa, and Phantom Core2
+- Added back fixed deal support
+- Added new pool website option (credits to Ark Delegate Geops)

 ### 0.2
 - add function to adjust share rates if global value is changed